kstenerud/concise-encoding/cte-specification.md

 A Verbatim escape sequence works similarly to a "here" document in Bash.
 It's composed as follows:

  * Verbatim sequence escape initiator (`\.`).
- * An end-of-sequence sentinel, which is a sequence of [text-safe](#text-safety), non-whitespace characters.
+ * An end-of-sequence sentinel, which is a sequence of [CTE safe](ce-structure.md#character-safety), non-whitespace characters.
  * A [structural whitespace](#structural-whitespace) terminator to terminate the end-of-sequence sentinel (either: SPACE `u+0020`, TAB `u+0009`, LF `u+000a`, or CR+LF `u+000d u+000a`).
  * The string contents.
  * A second instance of the end-of-sequence sentinel (without whitespace terminator).